 This is one of the biggest features of Doximity.
 If a doctor wants a second opinion on a rare or unusual case, he or she can’t discuss the patient’s medical information through other social media networks like Facebook or LinkedIn or through email or text message.
 He or she would have to discuss the case with a colleague at their practice or hospital, or telephone another physician.
 Any medical records that needed to be shared would need to be sent through a secure, HIPAA-compliant network.

 With Doximity, doctors are able to discuss sensitive information without having to worry about violating HIPAA guidelines.
-All doctors must be verified healthcare professionals in the U.S., and must create a HIPAA-compliant (8-12 character) password to join the network.
+All doctors must be verified healthcare professionals in the U.S. to join the network.
 All messages and communication are delivered via SSL (secure socket layer), and are encrypted to military-grade standards.
-Biometric (fingerprint) login is also available for login on mobile devices.
+Biometric (fingerprint) login is available for login on mobile devices, and there is also an option for two-factor authentication.

 2. Fax Service

 In addition to secure messaging, Doximity also offers a HIPAA-compliant fax service.
 Your hospital or office probably already has a fax service, so why is this a big deal?
-Doximity provides you with a secure e-fax number, so you have the ability to send and receive faxes through any mobile device, instantly and without the need for paper.
+Doximity provides you with a secure cloud-based fax service, so you have the ability to send and receive faxes through any mobile device, instantly and without the need for paper.
 You don’t need to wait for a traditional fax to come in or go across the office to retrieve it.
 This feature is especially useful in a critical emergency room situation–you can get a patient’s important medical information right on your mobile device and begin critical treatment quickly.
+You also have the ability to sign, edit, and annotate documents within the app.

 3. Referrals and Remote Consultations